 Being a non-programmer myself I had to struggle a lot to gain an understanding of Actionscript Terminology.
 But it made my designs interactive and stand out from the rest.

-I would also say that Actionscript introduced me to programming world and made me love it although it was more of a hobby than a profession.
+I would also say that Actionscript introduced me to programming world and made me love it.

 But when Adobe announced the end of life of Flash Player and browsers enabling increased capabilities for HTML 5 it made no sense to continue learning Actionscript anymore.